rexim/rexim.me/README.md

 ## Markdown Metadata ##

 The `generate_pages.pl` uses metadata within markdown document.
-Metadata is a key-value table at the top of a markdown documented.
+Metadata is a key-value table at the top of a document.
 Every row of the table matches `^\s*([a-zA-Z0-9_]+)\s*:\s*(.*)\s*$`.
 The key is the text before the colon, and the value is the text after the colon.
 There must not be any whitespace above the metadata, and the metadata block ends with